 Please follow the SlideRoom submission instructions carefully.
 If you experience difficulty uploading your artwork, you must contact SlideRoom technical support at firstname.lastname@example.org for assistance.
 Please allow one day for a response.
 You may also consult the SlideRoom Helpdesk at http://www.slideroom.com/support.html.
 For SlideRoom Applicant FAQ, please visit http://slideroom.besnappy.com/faq.

 The maximum file size that SlideRoom will accept is 5MB for images and 60MB for video.
 For good image quality and fast upload the ideal image size is 1280 x 1280 pixels at 72 dpi.
 The recommended files for images include: .jpg, .jpeg, .png, .gif, .tif, .tiff, .bmp, and .tga.
 The recommended files for video include: .m4v, .mov, .mp4, .wmv, .flv, .asf, .mpeg, .mpg, and .mkv.
 SlideRoom does not accept files that have invalid characters in their filenames.

 Evaluation and Outcome

 A passing review is required for graduation.
 No more than two attempts are allowed.
 A no-show for either attempt will result in a failing grade.

 - Passes the review and continues study in the Department

 - Fails the first attempt and undergoes one additional review during the following semester

 - Fails the second attempt and enrolls in another course of study.

 Notification via email will come from the Department office within two weeks after the review.
 Students who fail the first review must repeat it the following fall.
 Students will automatically be enrolled in the next semester’s review.

-For all inquiries, please contact the Art and Art History Department Chair or the Office of the Department of Art and Art History at email@example.com, or by calling 609-771-2652.
+For all inquiries, please contact the Art and Art History Department Chair or the Office of the Art and Art History Department at email@example.com, or by calling 609-771-2652.